 2 stalks of lemon grass, halved lengthwise, woody leaves removed

 2 tablespoons of fish sauce

 a small knob frozen ginger

 1 bunch of cilantro leaves, rinsed

 2 or 3 green onions, thinly sliced

-a sprinkle or two salt
+a sprinkle or two of sea salt

 Scoop the thick coconut cream from the top of just one of the cans into a large stockpot set over a medium-high heat.
 Melt the cream, add the curry paste and stir for a few minutes until they begin to sizzle.